MartinRep/GitHub-project/README.md

 # What it does?

  - Creates a new folder in a specified Project folder.
 I have a `Projects` folder in my Home folder, where I keep all my coding projects.
-Being tidy and all. :smiley:
+Being tidy and all.
  - Checks your GitHub repositories, and if the project already exists, it will be cloned.
- - If the projects don't exist in your GitHub, it will be created and then cloned.
+ - If the repository doesn't exist, it will be created.
  - Visual Studio Code will start in the new Project folder.
  - Code away. :relaxed: